kevinmaes/eggdrop/README.md

    - Keyboard input for chef movement
    - Game state transitions (start, pause, game over)
    - Score tracking and game progression
-   - Complex game scenarios that would be difficult to test visually
+   - Complex game scenarios using the chefBot machine
+   - Automated egg catching and scoring

 This architecture makes it possible to write reliable, deterministic tests for a Canvas-based game, something that would be much more challenging with traditional testing approaches.
 For more on state machine testing, see: